MirielCH/Maya-the-Bee/PRIVACY.md

 ## Contact me

-For any questions or concerns regarding this privacy, you may contact me (Miriel#0001) on Discord directly.
+For any questions or concerns regarding this policy, you may contact me (Miriel#0001) on Discord directly.